pkmn/engine/docs/PROTOCOL.md

-generation, though since any `Writer` implementation is allowed this `Log` could instead write to standard output (note that in Zig the standard out writer is not buffered by default - you must use a [`BufferedWriter`](https://zig.news/kristoff/how-to-add-buffering-to-a-writer-reader-in-zig-7jd) wrapper to acheive reasonable performance).
+generation, though since any `Writer` implementation is allowed this `Log` could instead write to standard output (note that in Zig the standard out writer is not buffered by default - you must use a [`BufferedWriter`](https://zig.news/kristoff/how-to-add-buffering-to-a-writer-reader-in-zig-7jd) wrapper to achieve reasonable performance).

 The engine's wire protocol essentially amounts to a stripped down binary translation of [Pokémon Showdown's simulator